armijnhemel/devicecode/doc/design_fcc_downloads.md

 Sometimes text on a picture is actually a text overlay in the PDF and it is not part of the picture (this has mostly been observed in user manuals).
 These elements are extracted separately and not recombined.
-In case of doubt always look at the original PDF file.
+In case of doubt you should always look at the original PDF file.

 ### Text